Anuragg290/Tik-tac-toe/README.md

 # Installation

-To install and run the game locally, follow these steps:
+To install and run the game locally, follow these steps :
 Clone or download this repository to your local machine.
 Navigate to the directory containing the game files.
 Open the index.html file in a web browser.